omriv88/Technical-Tasks/README.md

  - 3 - Write an ansible role that installs requimanets and packages on the servers, and run the application.
  - 4 - Write a jenkins pipeline that does the following:
       * a.
 Checks out the repository.
       * b.
-Deploy the project.
+Deploy the project using a single command.

 # Description